hashicorp/terraform-provider-azurerm/website/docs/d/key_vault_key.html.markdown

 * `id` - The ID of the Key Vault Key.

+* `curve` - The EC Curve name of this Key Vault Key.

 * `e` - The RSA public exponent of this Key Vault Key.

 * `key_type` - Specifies the Key Type of this Key Vault Key